seyed-ruzaik/HubSpot-Backend/README.md

 ### Script Breakdown

 - **fetch_emails**:
-    - Makes a GET request to the HubSpot Engagements API to fetch sales emails.
+    - Makes a GET request to the HubSpot API to fetch marketing emails.
     - Handles errors and returns the email data.

 - **fetch_tickets**: